 The hourly rates for integrating these technologies are from 10% to 20% higher than the usual global hourly rates.
 Pay attention cause the total cost might get pricey.

 Now that you've gone through all the steps of calculating your development cost, you probably would like to know how much time it will take to create your application.
 This is the second most common question that we receive at Digitalya from our clients.

 Basically, the development time is directly dependent on the number of app features you want to have (the technical complexity) and the team consistency.
 Meaning that if you have a higher budget, you can hire more developers to create your application, so it will take less time.
 Another factor to take into consideration is the competency of the team.
 If your team is consisting of senior developers, the time will automatically be shorter, and the budget higher.

 The minimum well-functioning development team consists of a front-end developer, a back-end developer, and a project manager.
-For this set and the minimum features needed for developing an MVP, it will usually take from three to six months of implementation.
+For this set and the minimum features needed for developing an MVP, it will usually take from four to six weeks of implementation.